ajuga2/jivelite/RemoteControlServer/readme.txt

 For my project, "Voice Assistant for piCorePlayer," I aimed to provide visual feedback for specific commands such as "set a timer for 10 minutes" or "set volume to 20."
 To achieve this, I modified several Lua files in Jivelite on my system.
 I created a fork of these modifications in case others might find them useful.

-Instead of generating a new pcp-squeezelite.tcz using mksquashfs, I chose to replace links to certain Lua files in /opt/jivelite/share/jive with my modified versions through /opt/bootlocal.sh.
+Instead of generating a new pcp-jivelite.tcz using mksquashfs, I chose to replace links to certain Lua files in /opt/jivelite/share/jive with my modified versions through /opt/bootlocal.sh.

 Key Features